Normaliz/PyNormaliz/Readme.md

 NmzCompute(C, ["HilbertBasis"])
 ```

-NmzIsComputed takes a cone and a string representing an output property, and returns true if the
-property is already computed for the cone, false otherwise.
+NmzIsComputed takes a cone and a string representing an output property, and returns true if the property is already computed for the cone, false otherwise.
+(In contrast to NmzCompute it does not start a computation.)
 ```
 NmzIsComputed(C, "HilbertBasis")
 ```

-NmzResult takes a cone and a string representing an output property, and returns the computed
-value of this property as a matrix, a list, or as a bool.
+NmzResult takes a cone and a string representing an output property, and returns the computed value of this property as a matrix, a list, or as a bool.
 ```
 NmzResult(C, "HilbertBasis")